 It’s around a 6 hour drive from Alice Springs to Uluru.
-We stopped by a camel farm mid-way and the landscape was stunning as we were heading south.
+You can do as we did and stop by a camel farm mid-way to break up the drive.

-On arriving, we walked around the giant rock formation, which is also a sacred place to the natives, and learned about the native’s history, culture, and their deep connection of the rock with their lives – the rock provided shelter, fresh, and food to the natives.
+Once you get there, walk around giant rock formation, which is also a sacred place to Australia’s First Nations peoples.
+Learned about the Anangu peoples’ history, culture, and their deep connection of the rock with their lives.

-The next day we continued our journey to Kata Tjuta, and walked through the Valley of the Winds – a narrow passage of the rocks that was very windy.
+Wake up the next day refreshed and continue on to Kata Tjuta, to walk through the Valley of the Winds – a narrow passage of the rocks that is very windy.

-Afterward, we set up camp at the Kings Creek Station, and had an enjoyable night around the bonfire and showering in the wild.
+You can then set up camp at Kings Creek Station, and have an enjoyable night around the bonfire and showering in the wild.

-It is a great place for stargazing as the desert has very little cloud and light pollution is at minimal.
+It is a great place for stargazing, as the desert has very little cloud and light pollution is minimal.

-Finally, we headed to the Kings Canyon in Watarrka National Park before cruising back to Alice Springs.
+Spend the last day of your trip at Kings Canyon in Watarrka National Park before cruising back to Alice Springs.

 The canyon has breathtaking views, rippled rock surfaces and beehive-like domes.
-It was interesting to find out how the area is formed, and a great way to conclude an adventure in the outback.
+It’s a great way to conclude an adventure in the outback.